Chronic Progressive Lymphedema or CPL, is a condition

 to post her findings here - I will.

 progresses, fungal infections are found.
-If mite infestation is suspected, they must also be dealt with immediately.
 Tiny mites infest in

 huge numbers, to feed on the dead and decaying skin.
 Further